PhilKeeble/philkeeble.github.io/_posts/2020-06-14-BeginRE-Walkthrough.md

 The first time you launch Ghidra it can be a bit confusing (or was for me anyway).
 Go into File > New project and create a project with whatever name you want, I used begin.re for ease.
 Then with the project folder in the screen you need to use File > Import File and choose the executable you want to analyse.
 You could also download all the binaries at once, put them in a folder, then use File > Batch Import and select the folder to import all the binaries at once.

-Hopefully you should see a screen similar to the below now but without the patched minesweeper included as that is my hacked version produced through this course.
+Hopefully you should see a screen similar to the below.

 <p align="center"><a href="/images/begin.re-2.png"><img src="/images/begin.re-2.png"></a></p>

 Now double click on the password executable and the code browser will be opened.
+It will ask you if you want to analyse the sample.

 <p align="center"><a href="/images/begin.re-3.png"><img src="/images/begin.re-3.png"></a></p>